 Lastly, there’s the idea of a topic cluster strategy.
 Depending on your CRM/website hosting service, you should be able to incorporate your blog into a wider pool of content called a “topic cluster.”
 If your blog content is part of a topic cluster, make sure it is linked to your pillar page and that your pillar page content links out to the individual blog.
 Developing a topic cluster strategy is an SEO best practice for content marketing.
 If you haven’t dove into this concept, we highly suggest it to get the biggest ROI on your blog.

 Another great opportunity to link your blog content to other relevant content is through CTA’s.
 For example, if you’ve written an eBook that supports your blog content, add a call-to-action button inside your blog which sends the reader to your eBook.
 Your blog strategy should be cohesive enough that it’s natural to link out to your company’s other resources, from solutions pages to downloadable content offers.

 How to Improve Website Traffic From Other Sources

 We’ve already reviewed how to boost organic traffic, but let’s go back and look at the other sources as well.

 How to Boost Referral Traffic

-The best way to get referral traffic is by simply having an engaging blog that other website owners want to share on their own site.
-Outside of simply writing great copy that gets discovered, this is very difficult to do, however, you do have options.
+The best way to get referral traffic is by simply having an engaging blog that other website owners want to share on their own sites.
+Outside of simply writing great copy that gets discovered, this is very difficult to do; however, you do have options.

 This is part of the challenge of backlinking — getting other sites to link back to your content.
 There is no magic formula to getting this done.
-For the most part, you’re going to need to do the hard work of networking with other relevant websites to get your links out there.
+For the most part, you will need to do the hard work of networking with other relevant websites to get your links out there.